Ken Patera: Strongman career

-Patera also competed in the inaugural World's Strongest Man contest in 1977, finishing third behind Bruce Wilhelm and Bob Young.
+Patera competed in the inaugural World's Strongest Man contest in 1977, finishing third behind Bruce Wilhelm and Bob Young.

 Being a legitimate weightlifter and strongman, Patera also performed feats of strength during his wrestling career.
 On an episode of Mid-Atlantic Championship Wrestling, in 1978, Patera and Tony Atlas performed various feats of strength, including driving nails through boards, blowing up a hot water bottle until it popped, bending spikes wrapped in a towel and bending bars over their necks.

 Professional wrestling career

+Early career (1972–1976)

-Patera became a "strongman" in professional wrestling in 1973, following his weightlifting career.
-After a stint in the AWA, his first major feud was in the Mid-Atlantic territory against then United States Heavyweight Champion Johnny Valentine, with Patera as the babyface.
+Patera became a "strongman" in professional wrestling in 1972, following his weightlifting career.
+After a stint in the AWA, his first major feud was in the Mid-Atlantic territory against then United States Heavyweight Champion Johnny Valentine in 1975, with Patera as the babyface.
 The Patera-Valentine house show runs were set up by a TV angle in which Valentine would draw a name out of a fishbowl every week, and the next week wrestle the man whose name he drew.
 For the first few weeks, Valentine drew the names of one jobber after another, all the time voicing his opposition to wrestling Patera.
 Finally, Valentine drew a name – and it was Patera's.
 Patera then appeared on screen and revealed that he had replaced every slip of paper with one that said "Ken Patera".
 The next week, the two men met in a 10-minute time limit match on TV, with Patera putting Valentine under with a headlock/chinlock when the bell rang to signify the time limit had expired.
 Officially, the match ended in a draw, but with Patera on the verge of defeating Valentine (who had been portrayed as nearly unbeatable) on television.
 The two were matched in a series of house show main events, with Valentine always coming out on top and retaining the U.S. championship.

+Patera wrestled mainly as a heel for the World Wrestling Federation (WWF), National Wrestling Alliance (NWA), and American Wrestling Association (AWA) during the 1970s.